Meet Our School Psychologists

 School Psychologist

 Danielle Reeves is a Nationally Certified School Psychologist.
 She graduated from the University of Tennessee at Knoxville with a B.A. in psychology.
 She continued her education at Middle Tennessee State University, completing an M.A. in psychology and an Ed.S. in school psychology and curriculum/instruction.
-Prior to joining the Monroe County team, Ms. Reeves worked as a graduate assistant at the Center for Dyslexia at Middle Tennessee State University.
+Before joining the Monroe County team, Ms. Reeves was a graduate assistant at the Center for Dyslexia at Middle Tennessee State University.
 She completed her internship at McMinn County Schools and served as a school psychologist at Clinton City Schools and Bedford County Schools.
 Ms. Reeves is passionate about advocating for students with unique needs and differences and about helping them reach their potential.
 She has a strong understanding and empathy for the positions in which children with special needs and their families find themselves.
 Ms. Reeves can be reached at [email protected]